-"One of the benefits of this program is that nurses anywhere/everywhere will have the ability to learn cutting edge information about specialized cancer treatment modalities," said CSON Dean Susan Gennaro.
+"One of the benefits of this program is that nurses anywhere/everywhere will have the ability to learn cutting edge information about specialized cancer treatment modalities," said CSON Dean and Professor Susan Gennaro.
 "Nurses will also gain information to promote patient health and improve the management of patient's symptoms and responses to cancer treatment.
 Nurses, even if they are not affiliated with major cancer centers, will find these timely modules extremely useful.
 We are very proud to collaborate with Stand Up To Cancer on this much needed initiative."

-"Nurses are essential collaborators in translational cancer research, bringing new and effective treatments from the research laboratory to the patient," stated SU2C President and CEO Sung Poblete.
+"Nurses are essential collaborators in translational cancer research, bringing new and effective treatments from the research laboratory to the patient," said SU2C President and CEO Sung Poblete.
 "SU2C is at the forefront of immunoncology research and we recognize that an essential part of bringing these cutting-edge therapies to patients is the effective dissemination of information about the treatments.
 Nurses play an integral role in patient management and these modules will provide a new toolkit for patient care."